nicktogo/CA-DMV-appointment-scheduler/README.md

 6. Write your information to the config file

-6. Yes, I know that's two sixes, but it's late and I don't wanna renumber everything.
-You should probably just test the script at this point before getting into the cronjob stuff.
+6. You should probably just test the script at this point before getting into the cronjob stuff.
 Just run `dmv.sh SAN_FRANCISCO 14` (or whatever city/days into the future you care about checking) and make sure it all works.

 7. Set up a cronjob to run the script